TemporalCMS/PLayerGuard-DiscordBot/privacy-policy.md

 ## 7. Contact Information

-If you have questions or concerns about this Privacy Policy or the data collected by the Bot, please contact [Your Contact Information].
+If you have questions or concerns about this Privacy Policy or the data collected by the Bot, please contact Skogrine#0 on discord.

 ---